kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

 +---+---+---+      Enter your move (1-9):
 ```

-And in the server.py tab we can see that the tictactoe propagetad the name to server.py which assigned new session to user:
+And in the server.py tab we can see that the tictactoe propagetad the name to server.py which assigned new session to the user:

 ```console
 $ python3 server.py